MountStill/COMP2113-The-Da-Vinci-Code-/README.md

 1. Download all files (Including "Introduction.txt").

 2. Three methods to run the program (Make sure the "Introduction.txt" is under the same path).
-   - g++ -pedantic-errors -std=c++11 main.cpp CardPool.cpp CardSet.cpp -o main
+   1. - g++ -pedantic-errors -std=c++11 main.cpp CardPool.cpp CardSet.cpp -o main
       - ./main
-   - OR simply run the "Da Vinci Code.exe"
+   2. - simply run the "Da Vinci Code.exe"
-   - OR make main
+   3. - make main
       - make run

 3. Follow the instructions printed on the screen to input your choice.